sainigma/logitech-pedals-to-usb/README.md

       - Change initialization phase duration
   4. Compile LogitechPedalsToUsb.ino and upload
   5. 3d-print the case and solder the circuit
-  6. Glue DB9 socket to outer wall
+  6. Glue DB9 socket to the outer wall of the case
   7. Snap the case shut
   8. Enjoy